 Does that set the scene for my recent camping trip for you?
 No?
 Let me try again:

 I am pretty sure I was the only person camping in NE Oregon this weekend who was not on some kind of elk hunting expedition.
-Some of you might know I'm vegan and might have some preconceived ideas of how I feel about hunting so let me clear things up.
+Some of you might know I'm vegetarian and might have some preconceived ideas of how I feel about hunting so let me clear things up.